 Industrial Production Mom in the United Kingdom averaged 0.12 percent from 1968 until 2022, reaching an all time high of 11.10 percent in June of 2020 and a record low of -20.80 percent in April of 2020.
 This page provides the latest reported value for - United Kingdom Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Industrial Production Mom in the United Kingdom is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production Mom in the United Kingdom to stand at 0.60 in 12 months time.
-In the long-term, the United Kingdom Industrial Production MoM is projected to trend around 0.50 percent in 2020, according to our econometric models.
+Industrial Production Mom in the United Kingdom is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Industrial Production MoM is projected to trend around 0.50 percent in 2023 and 0.40 percent in 2024, according to our econometric models.